Motel: Early motels

 Combining the individual cabins of the tourist court under a single roof yielded the motor court or motor hotel.
 A handful of motor courts were beginning to call themselves motels, a term coined in 1926.
 Many of these early motels are still popular and are in operation, as in the case of the 3V Tourist Court in St. Francisville, Louisiana, built in 1938.

 During the Great Depression, those still traveling (including business travelers and traveling salespeople) were under pressure to manage travel costs by driving instead of taking trains and staying in the new roadside motels and courts instead of more costly established downtown hotels where bell captains, porters, and other personnel would all expect a tip for service.

 In the 1940s, most construction ground to a near-halt as workers, fuel, rubber, and transport were pulled away from civilian use for the war effort.
 What little construction did take place was typically near military bases where every habitable cabin was pressed into service to house soldiers and their families.

 The post-war 1950s ushered in a building boom on a massive scale.
 By 1947, approximately 22,000 motor courts were in operation in the U.S. alone; a typical 50-room motel in that era cost $3000 per room in initial construction costs, compared to $12,000 per room for metropolitan city hotel construction.
 By 1950 there were 50,000 motels serving half of the 22 million U.S. vacationers; a year later motels surpassed hotels in consumer demand.
 The industry peaked in 1964 with 61,000 properties and fell to 16,000 properties by 2012.

 Many motels began advertising on colorful neon signs that they had "air cooling" (an early term for "air conditioning") during the hot summers or were "heated by steam" during the cold winters.
-A handful used novelty architecture such as wigwams or teepees or used decommissioned rail cars to create a "Caboose Motel" or "Caboose Inn" in which each cabin was a rail car.
+A handful used novelty architecture such as wigwams or teepees.